MN19 — Two Kinds of Thought Sutta

 So I steadied my mind internally, quieted it, brought it to singleness, and concentrated it.
 Why?
 So that my mind should not be disturbed.

 While dwelling diligently, ardently, and resolutely, thoughts of non-ill will ... and thoughts of non-harming arise.
-Thus, I understand: This thought of non-harming has arisen in me.
+Thus, I know: This thought of non-harming has arisen in me.
 It leads neither to self-harm, nor to the harm of others, nor to the harm of both.
 It contributes to wisdom, does not cause agitation, and leads to Nirvana.

 Even if I were to think and ponder upon it night and day, I see no danger that could arise from it.
 Even if I were to think and ponder upon it day and night, I see no danger that could arise from it.
 However, if I were to think and ponder upon it too long, my body would become tired.
 When the body is tired, the mind becomes disturbed.
 When the mind is disturbed, it is far from concentration.
 Therefore, I internally settle, compose, unify, and concentrate my mind.
 Why?
 So my mind does not become disturbed.